DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/paging-panel.md

 ### <a name="pager-args"></a>PagerArgs

-Describes properties passed to a table template when rendered
+Describes properties passed to a pager template when rendered

 A value with the following shape: